Willdan Group (NASDAQ:WLDN) Updates FY 2022 Earnings Guidance

 Willdan Group (NASDAQ:WLDN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.860-$1.860 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.230.
 The company issued revenue guidance of $241.83 million-$241.83 million, compared to the consensus revenue estimate of $249.41 million.

-Several research firms recently issued reports on WLDN.
-TheStreet downgraded Willdan Group from a c rating to a d+ rating in a research report on Thursday, March 10th.
-Zacks Investment Research raised Willdan Group from a hold rating to a strong-buy rating and set a $40.00 price target on the stock in a research report on Friday, January 7th.
+A number of research analysts have recently commented on the stock.
+StockNews.com assumed coverage on shares of Willdan Group in a research report on Thursday.
+They issued a hold rating for the company.
+TheStreet downgraded shares of Willdan Group from a c rating to a d+ rating in a research report on Thursday, March 10th.
+Finally, Zacks Investment Research raised shares of Willdan Group from a hold rating to a strong-buy rating and set a $40.00 price objective for the company in a research report on Friday, January 7th.

-In other news, CFO Creighton K. Early sold 8,224 shares of the firm’s stock in a transaction dated Tuesday, March 15th.
-The stock was sold at an average price of $28.04, for a total transaction of $230,600.96.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Thomas Donald Brisbin sold 3,427 shares of the firm’s stock in a transaction dated Thursday, March 10th.
-The shares were sold at an average price of $31.76, for a total value of $108,841.52.
+In other Willdan Group news, General Counsel Micah Chen sold 4,186 shares of the business’s stock in a transaction dated Tuesday, March 15th.
+The shares were sold at an average price of $28.04, for a total value of $117,375.44.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Thomas Donald Brisbin sold 31,904 shares of the business’s stock in a transaction dated Tuesday, March 15th.
+The shares were sold at an average price of $28.04, for a total transaction of $894,588.16.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 80,601 shares of company stock worth $2,272,800 over the last ninety days.
-12.30% of the stock is owned by insiders.
+Insiders sold a total of 80,601 shares of company stock valued at $2,272,800 in the last three months.
+Insiders own 13.40% of the company’s stock.

-A number of institutional investors have recently modified their holdings of WLDN.
-BNP Paribas Arbitrage SA lifted its stake in Willdan Group by 410.7% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 2,145 shares of the construction company’s stock valued at $76,000 after buying an additional 1,725 shares in the last quarter.
-Marshall Wace LLP purchased a new position in Willdan Group in the 4th quarter valued at about $185,000.
-Sei Investments Co. purchased a new position in Willdan Group in the 4th quarter valued at about $201,000.
-Wells Fargo & Company MN purchased a new position in Willdan Group in the 4th quarter valued at about $224,000.
-Finally, Cubist Systematic Strategies LLC purchased a new position in Willdan Group in the 4th quarter valued at about $248,000.
-72.05% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the company.
+California State Teachers Retirement System raised its position in shares of Willdan Group by 5.7% in the 4th quarter.
+California State Teachers Retirement System now owns 16,965 shares of the construction company’s stock valued at $597,000 after buying an additional 912 shares in the last quarter.
+Barclays PLC increased its position in Willdan Group by 197.0% during the 4th quarter.
+Barclays PLC now owns 13,524 shares of the construction company’s stock worth $476,000 after purchasing an additional 8,970 shares in the last quarter.
+Millennium Management LLC increased its position in Willdan Group by 85.6% during the 3rd quarter.
+Millennium Management LLC now owns 11,898 shares of the construction company’s stock worth $423,000 after purchasing an additional 5,488 shares in the last quarter.
+Goldman Sachs Group Inc. increased its position in Willdan Group by 40.9% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 10,383 shares of the construction company’s stock worth $365,000 after purchasing an additional 3,012 shares in the last quarter.
+Finally, Squarepoint Ops LLC acquired a new position in Willdan Group during the 4th quarter worth approximately $346,000.
+Institutional investors own 72.05% of the company’s stock.

 Willdan Group, Inc engages in the provision of technical and consulting services.
 It operates through the following segments: Energy and Engineering and Consulting.
 The Energy segment offers energy and sustainability consulting services to utilities, public agencies and private industry.
 The Engineering and Consulting segment operates through Willdan Engineering, Willdan Infrastructure, Public Agency Resources, Willdan Financial Services and Willdan Homeland Solutions.